top of page

 The Tuscany Collection

-A revisitation of the Grand Tour, observations of tourism and the lack of it during the lockdown months, two years of a growing friendship with this land, however it may be described, this is the record that I have to show.
-I present a selection of 10 images, a recollection of my journey through and with Tuscany.
+A revisitation of the Grand Tour, my observations of tourism during the lockdown months, and the deepening bond I've formed with this land—this is the record I have to share.
+I present a selection of 10 images, each one a reflection of my journey through and with Tuscany.
+These photographs capture not just the beauty of the landscapes, but the quiet moments and profound experiences that have shaped my connection to this remarkable place.

-We did it this way during the summer months and many people who passed by, did it too.
-Friendships were formed, wine was lived and breathed, discussed and stories told.
-Corks were smelled, cheeses were paired, sunshine was a given and we let it live the way it was.
-You don't find the dolce vita, it finds you if you are quiet and patient enough to let it.
-The photographs in The Tuscany Collection are some of those moments, each one breathed, each one lived, fleeting and eternal all at once.
+You don't find the dolce vita, it finds you if you are quiet and patient enough to let it in.
+The photographs in The Tuscany Collection are some of those moments, each one breathed, each one lived.

 Contact sales@lambertphillipsfoundation.com to order or enquire.